PaulWheatcroft/8MegStickRecords/README.md

 - Cover art
 - Links to streaming services

+The release data is stored in JSON format and is appended to the page using JQuery.

 ### The Artists Page

 Beneath the navigation bar which is common to all of the pages the Artists page will contain a section on each artist.
 This progresses down the page in alphabetical order.